 The Motability Scheme makes leasing a car an easy, hassle-free experience.
 If eligible, you can exchange part or all of your qualifying mobility allowance to lease a brand-new vehicle of your choice.
 Insurance, breakdown assistance, servicing and maintenance are already included, so you can enjoy the freedom that comes with a worry-free lease.

 Using your lights at night

-The primary use of car headlights is based on darkness.
-But darkness can be subjective and there are a number of factors at play.
-Firstly, what one person considers dark, another may think is still quite light.
-This means when one person turns on their main headlights, another may feel side lights are still fine.
+The primary use of car headlights is for driving in the dark, but this can be subjective.
+What one person considers dark, another may think is still quite light.
+This means that when one person turns on their main headlights, another may feel sidelights are still fine.

 It’s vital that you use your headlights when it is dark